Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 ## Testing and fixing

 Aider can be configured with the command needed to run tests for a repo.
-A user working on a Python project might do that by launching aider like this:
+A user working on a python project might do that by launching aider like this:

 ```